ibm-cloud-docs/cephaas/host_create.md

 {: #creating-hosts-from-cli}
 {: cli}

-You can create hosts by using the command-line interface (CLI).
+To create hosts by using the command-line interface (CLI) from a host template object, run the following command.

-Run the following command to create a new host from a host template object.

 ```sh
 ibmcloud software-defined-storage host-create --nqn NQN [--name NAME] [--volume-mappings VOLUME-MAPPINGS | @VOLUME-MAPPINGS-FILE] --url string